a2roger/backup/w3_computervision/readme.md

 #### **Tip: Performance Considerations**

 You'll notice this sketch has a `scale` variable, which scales down the video resolution passed into `Capture` and `OpenCV`.
 OpenCV is able to operate more quickly on smaller images.
 You may find it beneficial to reduce the scale to improve the performance of your art pieces.
 However, reducing the scale *too* much might cause the computer vision algorithms to fail.
-For example, if the scale is changed from its default of `0.5` by reducing it to `0.1`, OpenCV fails to detect any faces with Matthew's webcam.
+For example, if the scale is changed from its default of `0.5` to a smaller value of `0.1`, OpenCV fails to detect any faces with Matthew's webcam.

 This sketch shows its performance in frames per second (FPS) in red in the top left of the output window (using the `frameRate` built-in variable).
 Ideally, this number should be about 60 FPS, but when doing computationally intensive computer vision, this number might reduce drastically.
 Below around 20 FPS, this latency will start to become readily apparent and could detract from a composition.

 #### Experiments

-* Face swap by loading an image and displaying it on top of the tracked face (use a `PImage` and display a scaled version using `image`).
+* Face swap by loading an image and displaying it on top of the tracked face (use a `PImage` and display a scaled version using `image()`).
 There's an emoji image you can use in the `/data` directory.

 ## Optical Flow

 Sketch: **`opticalflow`**

 This sketch shows a visual representation of the optical flow over a live feed of your computer's webcam.
 Optical flow represents an estimate of relative motion between multiple image frames over time.
-Because it depends on changes in image frames, unlike face detection, it doesn't work on an individual images. *Optical flow is super useful because it lets you use motion in video input as a way of controlling a composition.* However, it can be rather CPU-intensive (slow).
+Because it depends on changes in image frames, unlike face detection, it doesn't work on individual images. *Optical flow is super useful because it lets you use motion in video input as a way of controlling a composition.* However, it can be rather CPU-intensive (slow).

 After setting up OpenCV similarly to the `face` sketch above, this sketch calls the `opencv.calculateOpticalFlow()` method, which computes the optical flow in each cell of the image after it's divided into a grid.
 We then run
 ```java